 The crown went instead to Maudine Ormsby, a mysterious female sponsored by the College of Agriculture.
 When the moment came to present Maudine with her award, it developed that she was a purebred Holstein cow!
 Already badly embarrassed, the university had little choice but to submit to the hijinks and allow Maudine to take part in the Homecoming parade, although she was prudently relegated to the barn during the postgame dance.
 Under normal circumstances, the game itself would have been anticlimactic after a week of unparalleled shenanigans –Maudine will almost certainly forever hold the honor of being the only cow ever to reign as a college homecoming queen and Morrison would joke for the rest of her life that her epitaph should read, “But for Maudine, here lies a queen.”
 But the circumstances surrounding this particular game were far from normal.
 The contest pitted the undefeated Buckeyes against arch-nemesis Michigan with the Big Ten title at stake and drew a then record crowd at a football game when 90,411 fans packed like sardines into Ohio State’s four-year-old stadium, which had a seating capacity of 66,210 at the time and was still years away from being known as “The Shoe.”
 It more than lived up to its advance billing when Michigan narrowly escaped a taut seesaw thriller with a 17-16 victory after a dropkicked extra-point attempt by Ohio State sailed a mere few inches under the crossbar, spoiling the Buckeyes’ dreams for both an undefeated season and the Big Ten championship.

-That game remains the only one between Ohio State and Michigan, two of the most storied rivals in college football, to be decided by a single point.
+Prior to the 42-41 classic at Ann Arbor in 2013, that game remained the only one between Ohio State and Michigan, two of the most storied rivals in college football, to be decided by a single point.
 Captaining each team that day was a future Hall of Famer.
 Michigan’s leader was quarterback Benny Friedman, who had carried Cleveland Glenville to the 1922 mythical high school national championship over Chicago Oak Park and is now enshrined in the pro football Hall of Fame in Canton, Ohio.
 Calling the coin toss for Ohio State was fellow Clevelander Marty Karow, one of the finest all-around athletes in Buckeye history and a future member of several sports halls of fame but unhappily never a victor in five attempts against Friedman-led gridiron squads, twice in high school and three times in college.

 Martin Gregory Karow and his fraternal twin brother, Joseph, were born in Braddock, Pennsylvania, on July 18, 1904, the youngest of six children of German immigrants Pauline Swatzke Karowsky, known as Lena, and Paul Karowsky, a structural iron worker, for the most part on bridges.
 Both left Germany for New York in 1888 as teenagers, but it is not known whether they were married at the time.
 They gave birth to their first child, a son, John, in Elmira, New York, in 1893; a second child, a daughter, Frances, followed four years later.
 What induced the Karowskys to settle first in Elmira in the 1890s and then in Braddock around the turn of the century was probably Paul’s work on bridges spanning the Chemung and the Monongahela Rivers, respectively.
 It is unclear how long after the birth of their twin sons the Karowskys left Pennsylvania for Cleveland, but the likelihood is that the move was prompted by an opportunity for Paul to work on the Detroit-Superior Bridge, which was begun in 1914.
 (The first fixed high level bridge in Cleveland crosses the Cuyahoga River and links Detroit Avenue and Superior Avenue.)
 Six years later the family was prosperous enough to own their own home at 1295 West 80th Street in Cleveland, and Lena and Paul had become naturalized citizens and shortened their name to Karow.
 It was as Marty and Joe Karow that the twins played on the Cleveland West Tech High varsity teams.
 When they graduated in 1922, Marty was the school’s leading light not only on the gridiron but also on the baseball field and the basketball court, while Joe, the better student, already had designs on making dentistry his career.